feyman2016/michaellancaster/_posts/2013-02-27-the-filter-bubble-and-your-social-life-online.markdown

 It's sort of funny sometimes how we push things turning every person the "product of the environment" even on digital.

-I'll never deny that technology in particular internet changed the world for better, much more open and collaborative but I think we could much better if we start to change our mindset as a "person".
+I'll never deny that technology in particular internet changed the world for better but I still think we could do much better when we start to change our mindset as a "person" for the community.

-Watching this great video we ca see that people don't loose their old habits to live in their "boxes" and continue to create their "Extended Mind"
+Watching this great video we can see that people don't loose their old habits to live in their "boxes" and continue to create their "Extended Mind"

-##are we going backwards?!
+##Are we going backwards?!

 <object width="853" height="480"><param name="movie" value="http://www.youtube.com/v/B8ofWFx525s?version=3&amp;hl=en_US"></param><param name="allowFullScreen" value="true"></param><param name="allowscriptaccess" value="always"></param><embed src="http://www.youtube.com/v/B8ofWFx525s?version=3&amp;hl=en_US" type="application/x-shockwave-flash" width="853" height="480" allowscriptaccess="always" allowfullscreen="true"></embed></object>